 The American Academy of Pediatrics recommends that all policy considerations for the coming school year should start with the goal of having students physically present in school.
 I agree, for the reasons outlined below, but how will that go?
 We can start by looking through the advice and guidelines published recently by the different authorities out there.

-Summarizing and highlighting common recommendations for schools made from the World Health Organization, the US CDC, and the Australian Department of Health, this is what school could be like:
+Summarizing and highlighting common recommendations for schools made by the World Health Organization, the US CDC, and the Australian Department of Health, this is what school could be like:

-• For any student or faculty that tests positive for COVID-19, experiences any possible symptoms, or comes in close contact with someone confirmed positive, they’ll be required to stay away from school for up to 2 weeks.
+- Any student or faculty member who tests positive for COVID-19, experiences any possible symptoms, or comes in close contact with someone confirmed positive will be required to stay away from school for up to two weeks.

 In short, all of the benefits of having workers in a physical office were removed.
 Yet, the management wanted workers to return.
 For these employees, it was likely they’d be more productive at home given all the restrictions.